the-P1neapple/AtlasOSInstallCheck/README.md

 Note: this tool is still under developpement so bugs may still be present.
 If you find some, please take the time to report them

-Moreover, this tool only checks registry entries and files.

 # Planned additionnal features
 - [x] Add compatibilty for AtlasOS 0.3.0